ragelmalti/old_phone_deals/README.md

 # 📱 Old Phone Deals – Full Stack App

+University assignment.
+Worked on parts of the backend (including the authentication), and frontend.

+---
 This is a full-stack MERN-style application for listing and managing second-hand phone deals.
 It consists of a **React + Vite frontend** and an **Express.js + MongoDB backend**, with Swagger documentation and secure environment setup.

 ---